thewjones/mattjon.es/content/linknotes/20200423/index.md

 I once heard a great analogy along the lines of 'humans having a full understanding of how the Universe works is like a cat having a full understanding of how television works'.
 I like this analogy because it demonstrates how something can be beyond comprehension but still objectively exist and be described without the need to invoke supernatural explanations.

 In some way humans are still like that cat when it comes to comprehending the true nature of the Universe and [quantum mechanics](https://en.wikipedia.org/wiki/Quantum_mechanics).
-However this hasn't stopped us harnessing the mysterious phenomenon of [quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement), and physicists are currently using it to transmit large amounts of encrypted data over very large distances - for example, from the a lunar orbiter to the Earth - at speeds faster than home broadband.
+However this hasn't stopped us harnessing the mysterious phenomenon of [quantum entanglement](https://en.wikipedia.org/wiki/Quantum_entanglement), and physicists are currently using it to transmit large amounts of encrypted data over large distances - for example, from the a lunar orbiter to the Earth - at speeds faster than home broadband.

 ---